2600hz/kazoo5/doc/internationalization/prompts.md

 ## Prompt Installation

-The first step, on a new installation or existing installations prior to v3.14, is to import the existing system prompts that come with Kazoo.
+The first step, on a new installation or existing installations prior to v3.14, is to import the existing system prompts that come with {% BRAND_NAME %}.
 They are the default English prompts and can be imported via SUP:

     sup kazoo_media_maintenance import_prompts /path/to/kazoo/system_media/en-us/